-Over the next few months I trained under a master swordsman paid for by Lorrimorr, however it was the professor that reawakened the hatred of the undead in me and assisted me in my training to kill the foul undead spawn in all its forms.
+Over the next few months I trained under a master swordsman paid for by Lorrimor, however it was the professor that reawakened the hatred of the undead in me and assisted me in my training to kill the foul undead spawn in all its forms.
 He showed me many drawings he had made of the undead, and explained that there are so many types of these foul things.
 He assured me that my feelings against the undead where not isolated, and that there were many among the living that strived to wipe out their kind.
 He also explained however, that there were many, in particular in Ustalav that sought to create great armies of Undead and return to the ways of the Whispering Tyrant

-I learnt how to attack these beasts effectively and soon became a weapon against the undead.
+I learned how to attack these beasts effectively and soon became a weapon against the undead.
 The skills I learnt then would assist me in my training within the thieves’ guild, and I quickly honed my skills to its fine level of today.
 I have much more to learn, but I am ready to hunt now: Hunt the Undead.

 Into the Breach

 I soon left the Professor and made my way across Ustalav and ended up in the capital, constantly on the hunt for undead, on the look-out for some mention of my kind, or listening for information on how to release me from this curse.